kvsrohit/backstage-maven-plugin/README.md

 # backstage-maven-plugin
-Maven Plugin to generating backstage catalog from maven pom
+Maven Plugin to generate backstage catalog from maven pom